ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 <figure>
     <blockquote>
         Azure Table storage is a service that stores structured NoSQL data in the cloud, providing a key/attribute store with a schemaless design.
-Because Table storage is schemaless, it's easy to adapt your data as your application evolve.
+Because Table storage is schemaless, it is easy to adapt your data as your application evolve.
 Access to Table storage data is fast and cost-effective for many types of applications and is typically lower in cost than traditional SQL for similar volumes of data.
     </blockquote>
     <figcaption>
         Quoted from